Salina, Kansas

 Salina, Kansas Mill, 1879.

 Despite the inhabitants’ previous rejection of the cattle trade, Salina became a minor center of the industry in 1872.
-The businessmen expended a good deal of money to secure the trade derived from the town being made a trading point for cattle, but having secured it, the people soon discovered that it was not such a desirable thing after all.
+The businessmen expended a good deal of money to secure the trade derived from the town being made a trading point for cattle, but having secured it; the people soon discovered that it was not such a desirable thing after all.
 The trade-in itself was good enough, and the business of the merchants in town was significantly increased.
 However, the town became infested with such a crowd of disreputable characters, both male and female, that whatever advantage was gained in trade was more than counter-balanced by loss in morals.
 Though the people of Salina may have seen it that way, the rowdiness of Salina was mild compared to other Kansas cowtowns, as gunplay and carousing were sternly suppressed.
-In 1874 the cattle trade gravitated farther west, and Salina’s citizens rejoiced that its “cowtown” era had ended.
+In 1874, the cattle trade gravitated farther west, and Salina’s citizens rejoiced that its “cowtown” era had ended.
 The resultant economic gap was more than filled by agriculture.
-Great crops of wheat began to pour into Salina during the 1870s.
+Great wheat crops began to pour into Salina during the 1870s.
 A $75,000 steam-powered flour mill was built in the town in 1878.

 The year 1873 was one of rapid advancement, and many good residences were put up, but the chief improvement that year was the erection of a large brick schoolhouse.
 However, for residents of the area and hundreds in western Kansas, 1874 would not be a good year.
 It would be a devastating year for many who depended upon the prairie and the crops they had planted.
 During the spring and early summer months, Kansas experienced sufficient rains, and the farmers eagerly looked forward to the harvest.
 But, during the heat of summer, a drought occurred.
 In late July, all of western Kansas was alarmed when, without warning, millions of grasshoppers, or Rocky Mountain locusts, descended on the Great Plains from North Dakota to Texas.
 Arriving in swarms so large, they blocked out the sun and sounded like a rainstorm; they ate the crops from the ground and the wool from live sheep.
 After ravaging the fields and trees, the locusts invaded buildings, clearing out barrels and cupboards and devouring anything not secured in wood or metal containers.
 They ate paper, tree bark, wooden tool handles, and even shredded curtains and clothing.
 The locusts were reported to have been several inches deep on the ground, and at times, trains could not get traction because the insects made the rails too slippery.
 Unfortunately for many Great Plains farmers, this devastation would continue for the next two years.